Italian for Beginners: Top 5 Strategies for Building a Strong Foundation

-In this post, we’ll look at some Italian learning material specially designed for beginners so you can quickly progress past the baby stage and waddle on to the next level.
+In this post, we’ll look at some Italian learning material specially designed for beginners so you can build a good foundation and work up to intermediate!

 1. Realize that speaking Italian is actually possible

-But the very first step in learning Italian (or any language, for that matter) is the realization that your goal is actually attainable.
-It’s a huge mental hurdle you have to surpass.
+The very first step in learning Italian is the realization that your goal is actually attainable.

 Do you know what the words impossibile, visibile and celebrazione mean?
 You can cover one eye and still know that these words are the English “impossible,” “visible” and “celebration.”